-The Design Statement intends to demonstrate how the design has developed to meet the client brief for a modern family dwelling with open internal spaces, natural light and large glazed areas to benefit from views across Shiskine Valley, while according with planning policy and the Rural Design Guidance.
+The Design Statement intends to demonstrate how the design developed to meet the client brief for a modern family dwelling with open internal spaces, natural light and a large window to the front to benefit from views across Shiskine Valley, while according with planning policy and the Rural Design Guidance.
 It identifies services, water and drainage connections to the site.
-It details that the siting to the south of the plot is intended both to maximise views and to minimise overlooking of other properties while noting that no overall site layout exists with the various plots not adhering to any building line.
-Contemporary styling and materials are used in conjunction with traditional elements such as roof slates and pitches to make a strong statement containing both rural and coastal character in accordance with the aims of the Rural Design Guidance.
+It details that the siting towards the south of the plot is to maximise the open aspect out from the house while minimising potential overlooking of other properties.
+The Design Statement notes that no overall site layout exists with the various plots and does not adhere to any obvious building line.

+The applicant states that it is not practical or desirable to base the design on the style of the existing neighbours which display a mixture of architectural styles and finishes.
+The applicant considers that these show no clear overall design or pattern and do not add to the North Ayrshire or Arran rural character.
+Contemporary styling and materials have therefore been used in conjunction with traditional elements such as roof slates to make a strong statement containing both rural and coastal character in accordance with the rural design guidance.
 The statement indicates that the design evolved around an active façade with large glazed areas synonymous of coastal design, therefore being place specific and maximising solar gain.
-It concludes that the dwelling is a bespoke design of massing and scale specific to its location which reconciles contemporary design with the need for integration within its context.
+It concludes that the dwelling is a bespoke design of massing and scale specific to its location but reminiscent of traditional Arran style one and a half storey dwellings.
+It concludes that the proposal reconciles contemporary design with the need for integration within its context.